Website: https://www.hiram.edu/academics/centers-of-distinction/lindsay-crane-center-for-writing-and-literature/

 • The Lindsay-Crane Center is located in two unique buildings: an 1892 Queen Anne house, offering students a rare studio environment in which to learn and work; and Bonney Castle, a former nineteenth-century inn offering cozy classroom and discussion spaces.

-• Students are given numerous on-campus professional writing and editing opportunities, including editing the Hiram Poetry Review; reading their work publicly; and working with faculty in programs sponsored by the Lindsay-Crane Center (the Emerging Writers Workshop and community reading programs).
+• Students are given numerous on-campus professional writing and editing opportunities, including editing the Hiram Poetry Review; reading their work publicly; and working with faculty in programs sponsored by the Lindsay-Crane Center.

 • The Lindsay-Crane Center works closely with students to identify and apply for internship opportunities with editors and managers of small presses, magazines, and journals, corporations, and arts organizations.